fliptanedo/FlipWebsite2025/content/_index.md

   - block: flip_markdown
     content:
       title: 'Flip Markdown'
       subtitle: ''
       text: |-
         Here I am testing it out.
 Use this area to speak to your mission.
 I'm a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.

-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        Please reach out to collaborate
-    design:
-      columns: '2'

-  - block: flip_markdown_original
-    content:
-      title: 'Flip Markdown Original'
-      subtitle: ''
-      text: |-
-        Here I am testing it out.
-Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.